-Between 50%-100% of the Company's exposure will be gained through the use of collective investment vehicles (regulated and unregulated, including those managed or operated by the ACD, the Investment Manager or an associate of the ACD or Investment Manager), exchange traded funds and investment trusts.
+Between 50%-100% of the Company's exposure will be gained through the use of collective investment vehicles (regulated and unregulated, including those managed or operated by the ACD or its associates or the Investment Manager or its associates), exchange traded funds and investment trusts.
 The allocation to collective investment vehicles will vary within the range of 50%-100% depending on the markets and to take advantage of geographical expertise available via funds.
 All other exposure will be attained from direct investments.

 At times, during times of market volatility, the Company may hold a significant amount in cash.
+The proportion of the Company invested in different asset classes will vary over time in response to the economic and market environment.
 The Investment Manager selects assets that in combination will attempt to achieve the Company's return whilst offering a portfolio that is diversified by geography, sector and asset class.
-The proportion of the Company invested in different asset classes will vary over time in response to the economic and market environment.